There are no further events until February 2018.

 Claremont Park, Behind 308 Stirling Hwy (Claremont Council Administration building)

 Manicured hedges, rosebushes and marigolds have made way to wood chips and drought tolerant native plants.
-Join us to hear from a range of Perth’s gardening experts, including Town of Claremont’s Manager of Parks and Environment, Andrew Head and a local Dawson’s Garden World expert.
-Noongar guide, Marissa Verma, will share her knowledge of the uses for a variety of bush plants and there will also be a demonstration from Love Grows Perth showing us how to make one of the latest plant trends, a kokedama!
+A range of Perth’s gardening experts, including Town of Claremont’s Manager of Parks and Environment, Andrew Head and a local Dawson’s Garden World expert provided a great deal of information about gardening.
+Noongar guide, Marissa Verma, shared her knowledge of the uses for a variety of bush plants and there was a demonstration from Love Grows Perth which showed us how to make one of the latest plant trends, a kokedama!